Dallinger/Dockerfiles/README.md

 ## What works

-Bartlett, Memory experiment 2 and Snake have been run successfully (debug mode).
+Bartlett 1932 demo has been run successfully (debug mode).

 There are currently unsolved issues with running the GridUniverse experiment using this Docker Compose method.